 - Establish specific review protocols for all external communications, including earnings calls, analyst meetings, and press releases

 The SEC order also states that TherapeuticsMD now requires Regulation FD training for employees.

 The SEC enforcement action against TherapeuticsMD serves as a reminder to public companies and their management about the importance of Regulation FD training.
 In fact, in 2013 the SEC determined not to bring an enforcement action against First Solar due, in part, to the fact that it “cultivated an environment of compliance,” which included Regulation FD training for employees responsible for public disclosure.

 While virtually all public companies expect their senior management and those responsible for financial reporting to understand Regulation FD, the requisite training to help ensure compliance may be sparse, or the training may have been conducted in connection with the IPO, but never offered again.

-If you find that a Regulation FD training has not occurred at your company for quite a while, please feel free to reach out to me or other Bass, Berry & Sims corporate attorney for a refresher Regulation FD training for employees, management and/or boards of directors.
+If you find that a Regulation FD training has not occurred at your company for quite a while, please feel free to contact a member of our Corporate & Securities practice group or, if applicable, contact your primary Bass, Berry & Sims relationship attorney for a refresher Regulation FD training for employees, management and/or boards of directors.